 1. Excessive or Incorrect Fertilizing

 Luckily, this mistake is fairly easy to avoid.
-Consult a professional and figure out exactly how much fertilizer your yard needs, when it should be spread, and what the best way to distribute it is.
+Consult a professional lawn fertilizer service and weed control company such as Lush Lawn and figure out exactly how much fertilizer your yard needs, when it should be spread, and what the best way to distribute it is.
 Then apply that fertilizer exactly according to these parameters.
 This way, your yard will have all the nutrients it needs to thrive, but there won’t be any left over for weeds and fungus.

 2. Heavy Watering